SAP-samples/teched2024-XP280/exercises/ex0/README.md

 You find details about the installation of the tools in the following sections

-In general you must clone this GitHub repository.
+In general, you must clone this GitHub repository.
 You must have the Git client installed on your machine.
 You can find the installation instructions [here](https://git-scm.com/downloads).

 You can then clone the repository via the following command: